getbraincloud/braincloud-docs/docs/api/2_capi/virtualcurrency/consumepeercurrency.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-vcId | The currency type to consume. vcAmount | The amount of currency to consume.
+vcId | Type of currency (Ex. ticket, tokens) vcAmount | Currency amount to be consumed peer | Name of the peer